NielsDeln/SmartWF-Capstone/README.md

 This repository contains 3 different styles of models, the ```Must```, ```Should``` and ```Could``` model.
 These models increase in complexity and capabilities

 ### Must
-The ```Must``` model is the most simple, it aims to make basic predictions on the Damage Equivalent Load (DEL) of a wind turbine based on the wind velocity and the standard deviation of the wind.
+The `Must` model is the most simple, it aims to make basic predictions on the Damage Equivalent Load (DEL) of a wind turbine.
+It uses average wind velocity and the standard deviation of the wind as input.

-There are two complete ```Must``` model notebooks.
-One trying to predict Leq_x and Leq_y. (is Damage Equivalent Load for Root Bending Moment x and y).
+There are two complete `Must` model notebooks trying to predict Leq_x or Leq_y. (this is Damage Equivalent Load for Root Bending Moment x and y).
 Both models use the same traditional AI techniques.
 A KNN-model, Random Forest and Polynomial SGD.

-Both Notebooks use 8 plotfunctions defined in seperate Plot_data.py.
+Both Notebooks use 8 plotfunctions defined in seperate 'Plot_data.py'.
 These plotfunctions make sure all output graphs have similar layout.

+To see our tuning result the following steps should be followed
+1. Open the `Traditional AI Techniques_Leq_x(version 1).ipynb` or `Traditional AI Techniques_Leq_y(version 1).ipynb` from the Must\Traditional_Ai_techniques folder.
+All outputs should be there already.

+To train a model the following steps should be followed:
+1. Open the `Traditional AI Techniques_Leq_x(version 1).ipynb` or `Traditional AI Techniques_Leq_y(version 1).ipynb` from the Must\Traditional_Ai_techniques folder
+2. Specify the folderpath of the `DEL_must_model_rep_{number}` files.
+3. Choose at the end of each model wich plots are desired.
+Meaning and effect of input variables can be found in `Plot_data.py`.
+4. Run all cels.

 ### Should
 The ```Should``` has increased predictive capabilities, being able to predict a time series of the blade root bending moment of the x- and y-axis in the blade reference system.